-- (B) A summary description of each policy or certificate described in this section, including the average annual premium rates, or range of premium rates in cases where premiums vary by age, gender, or other factors, charged for the policies and certificates in this state. - (3) In the case of a policy or certificate that is described in this section and that is offered for the first time in this state on or after January 1, 2013, the carrier files with the commissioner the information and statement required in paragraph (2) at least 30 days prior to the date such a policy or certificate is issued or delivered in this state. - (b) As used in this section, "policies or certificates of specified disease" and "policies or certificates of hospital confinement indemnity" mean policies or certificates of insurance sold to an insured to supplement other health insurance coverage as specified in this section. - 10965.1.
-Every health insurer offering individual health benefit plans shall, in addition to complying with the provisions of this part and rules adopted thereunder, comply with the provisions of this chapter. - 10965.3. (a) (1) On and after October 1, 2013, a health insurer shall fairly and affirmatively offer, market, and sell all of the insurer's health benefit plans that are sold in the individual market for policy years on or after January 1, 2014, to all individuals and dependents in each service area in which the insurer provides or arranges for the provision of health care services.
-A health insurer shall limit enrollment in individual health benefit plans to open enrollment periods and special enrollment periods as provided in subdivisions (c) and (d). - (2) A health insurer shall allow the policyholder of an individual health benefit plan to add a dependent to the policyholder's health benefit plan at the option of the policyholder, consistent with the open enrollment, annual enrollment, and special enrollment period requirements in this section. - (3) A health insurer offering coverage in the individual market shall not reject the request of a policyholder during an open enrollment period to include a dependent of the policyholder as a dependent on an existing individual health benefit plan.
+- (B) A summary description of each policy or certificate described in this section, including the average annual premium rates, or range of premium rates in cases where premiums vary by age, gender, or other factors, charged for the policies and certificates issued or delivered in this state. - (3) In the case of a policy or certificate that is described in this section and that is offered for the first time in this state on or after January 1, 2013, 2014, the carrier files with the commissioner the information and statement required in paragraph (2) at least 30 days prior to the date such a policy or certificate is issued or delivered in this state. - (4) The carrier issuing a policy or certificate of specified disease or a policy or certificate of hospital confinement indemnity requires that the person to be insured is covered by an individual or group policy or contract that arranges or provides medical, hospital, and surgical coverage not designed to supplement other private or governmental plans. - (b) As used in this section, "policies or certificates of specified disease" and "policies or certificates of hospital confinement indemnity" mean policies or certificates of insurance sold to an insured to supplement other health insurance coverage as specified in this section. - 10965.1.
+Every health insurer offering individual health benefit plans shall, in addition to complying with the provisions of this part and rules adopted thereunder, comply with the provisions of this chapter.

+10965.3. (a) (1) On and after October 1, 2013, a health insurer shall fairly and affirmatively offer, market, and sell all of the insurer's health benefit plans that are sold in the individual market for policy years on or after January 1, 2014, to all individuals and dependents in each service area in which the insurer provides or arranges for the provision of health care services.
+A health insurer shall limit enrollment in individual health benefit plans to open enrollment periods and special enrollment periods as provided in subdivisions (c) and (d).